“SIS will aim to develop an organisational culture in which complaints are encouraged and welcomed.”

 - SIS will aim regularly to review and amend the Complaints Policy as necessary in light of lessons learnt from complaints received, changes in legislation and in accepted best practice.

-- SIS will accept the involvement of an advocate of the service user’s choice whenever this is their wish. (this shall not be a Bilingual Community Advocate or other sessional worker who is working for SIS).
+- SIS will accept the involvement of an advocate of the service user’s choice whenever this is their wish. (this shall not be a Bilingual Community Advocate or other linguists who is working for SIS).

 Ensuring the Effectiveness of the Procedure

-- All SIS Management Committee members, core staff and contracted sessional sessional workers will receive a copy of the SIS Complaints Policy.
+- All SIS Management Committee members, core staff and contracted linguists will receive a copy of the SIS Complaints Policy.

 - All existing and new workers shall be introduced to the SIS Complaints Policy through induction.